edgestorejs/edgestore/packages/server/README.md

 ### Upload file

-You can use the `useEdgeStore` hook to access typesafe frontend client and use it to upload files.
+You can use the `useEdgeStore` hook to access a typesafe frontend client and use it to upload files.

 ```tsx {1, 6, 19-28}
 import * as React from 'react';